McIntosh County, North Dakota

 McIntosh County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 2,530.
-Its county seat is Ashley.
+As of the 2020 census, the population was 2,530, and was estimated to be 2,461 in 2024.
+The county seat is Ashley and the largest city is Wishek.

 The county is notable for being the county with the highest percentage of German-Americans in the United States, with over 76% of the county's residents being of German descent as of 2010.

 History

-The Dakota Territory legislature created the county on March 9, 1883, with areas partitioned from Campbelll, Logan, and McPherson counties, and with some previously-unorganized areas.
+The Dakota Territory legislature created the county on March 9, 1883, with areas partitioned from Campbell, Logan, and McPherson counties, and with some previously unorganized areas.
 It was named for Edward H. McIntosh, a territorial legislator at the time.
 The county seat was originally Hoskins, but changed in 1888 after everything in Hoskins but the school was moved three miles east to the new Soo Line Railroad townsite of Ashley.
 The county government was not organized at that date, but the new county was not attached to another county for judicial or administrative purposes.
 Its government was organized on October 4, 1884.

 Geography

 McIntosh County lies on the south line of North Dakota.
 Its south boundary line abuts the north boundary line of the state of South Dakota.
 The terrain consists of rolling hills dotted with lakes and ponds, and with occasional protuberances.
-The terrain slopes to the south, with its highest point on the north line at 2,156' (657m) ASL.
-The county has a total area of 994.561 sqmi, of which 974.563 sqmi is land and 19.998 sqmi (2.0%) is water.
+The terrain slopes to the south, with its highest point on the north line at 2,156 ft ASL.

+According to the United States Census Bureau, the county has a total area of 994.561 sqmi, of which 974.563 sqmi is land and 19.998 sqmi (2.05%) is water.
+It is the 42nd largest county in North Dakota by total area.